 This is a kind of constraint in computer science programming which organizes the program in the form of data structure and refrains us from using functions and logic.
 It's a very important concept, especially when we have a large program that requires active maintenance.
 Its importance lies in the sense, that we are able to reuse the different functionalities in the main class over and over again instead of having to rewrite the code all over.

 Object-oriented programming is built around data, which in this case, we refer to as objects.
 Therefore, the first goal of the programmer employing this paradigm is to ensure that all the objects have been identified before he/she can proceed to create the code.
 There are three main concepts here in object-oriented programming that this article will focus on to help you understand object-oriented programming.
 These are objects, inheritance, and polymorphism.
-In this article, we shall use sufficient examples which will make it easy for you to understand these concepts.
+In this article, we shall use sufficient examples that will make it easy for you to understand these concepts.

 Java and object-oriented programming